Six Year Post-Tenure Faculty Review

 1. The dean will ensure that evaluation of tenured faculty will be performed annually with a comprehensive periodic evaluation performed every six years (six year reviews).
 Tenured faculty members will be evaluated on a six-year cycle determined by the academic year of their award of tenure.
 The purpose of the six year review is to provide guidance for continuing and meaningful faculty development; to assist faculty to enhance professional skills and goals; to refocus academic and professional efforts, where appropriate; and to assure that faculty members are meeting their responsibilities to the university and the State of Texas.

-2. The annual review at six years will be conducted prior to the six year review to allow evaluation and input by the chair/equivalent and peers prior to review by the school review committee.
+2. The annual review at six years will be conducted prior to the six year review to allow evaluation and input by the chair//vice chair/division director or equivalent and peers prior to review by the school review committee.
 The faculty member will be notified at least six months in advance of the intent to perform the six year review.

 3. Special circumstances that may alter the six year review timetable include: